Introduction

 The Swan Bands at higher resolution...

 The Swan band spectrum produced in my home lab in Figure 3 shows the band clusters in low resolution across the complete visible spectrum from about 400-600 nm.
-Even so, some tantalising detail and structure appear to be just under the surface.
+Even so, some tantalizing detail and structure appear to be just under the surface.

 The peak maxima are labelled in wavelength (nm) and the modern vibrational assignments – the numbers (x,y) – have been included.
-This is spectroscopic terminology representing the vibrational quantum number.
+This is spectroscopic terminology representing the vibrational quantum number, v.
 By convention, v’ is used to denote vibrational levels of the upper electronic state, and v” denotes those of the lower electronic state.
 As an example, if the bands are labelled using the convention (v”, v’) with the lower state written first, then the set (1,0), (2,1), (3,2), (4,3) and so on forms a sequence with Δv = -1.
 This is what we see in Figure 5 with the Swan β bands.
 These features are indeed called sequences in the jargon of spectroscopy.
 Other spectra are labelled the same way.

 Final Words...